-Answer Score Is there a specific and separate mechanism for filing complaints about a problem that occurred at the cadastral or mapping agency?
-No 0.0 Contact information: Geographic coverage index (0-8) 4.00 Are all privately held land plots in the economy formally registered at the immovable property registry?
+Answer Score Link for online access: http://lra.gov.ph/ wp- content/uploads/ 2015/06/page- 1.pdf Is there a specific and separate mechanism for filing complaints about a problem that occurred at the cadastral or mapping agency?
+No 0.0 Geographic coverage index (0-8) 4.0 Are all privately held land plots in the economy formally registered at the immovable property registry?
 No 0.0 Are all privately held land plots in the largest business city formally registered at the immovable property registry?
 Yes 2.0 Are all privately held land plots in the economy mapped?
 No 0.0 Are all privately held land plots in the largest business city mapped?
-Yes 2.0 Land dispute resolution index (0-8) 4.50 Does the law require that all property sale transactions be registered at the immovable property registry to make them opposable to third parties?
+Yes 2.0 Land dispute resolution index (0-8) 4.5 Does the law require that all property sale transactions be registered at the immovable property registry to make them opposable to third parties?
 Yes 1.5 Is the system of immovable property registration subject to a state or private guarantee?
 Yes 0.5 Is there a specific compensation mechanism to cover for losses incurred by parties who engaged in good faith in a property transaction based on erroneous information certified by the immovable property registry?
 Yes 0.5 Does the legal system require a control of legality of the documents necessary for a property transaction (e.g., checking the compliance of contracts with requirements of the law)?
 Yes 0.5 If yes, who is responsible for checking the legality of the documents?
-Registrar; Notary; Lawyer; Interested parties.
+Registrar; Notary; Lawyer; Interested Parties.
 Does the legal system require verification of the identity of the parties to a property transaction?
 Yes 0.5 If yes, who is responsible for verifying the identity of the parties?
-Registrar; Notary; Lawyer; Interested parties.
+Registrar; Notary; Lawyer; Interested Parties.
 Is there a national database to verify the accuracy of identity documents?
-No 0.0 For a standard land dispute between two local businesses over tenure rights of a property worth 50 times gross national income (GNI) per capita and located in the largest business city, what court would be in charge of the case in the first instance?
-Regional Trial Court
+No 0.0

-Answer Score How long does it take on average to obtain a decision from the first-instance court for such a case (without appeal)?
+Answer Score For a standard land dispute between two local businesses over tenure rights of a property worth 50 times gross national income (GNI) per capita and located in the largest business city, what court would be in charge of the case in the first instance?
+Regional Trial Court How long does it take on average to obtain a decision from the first- instance court for such a case (without appeal)?
 Between 2 and 3 years 1.0 Are there any statistics on the number of land disputes in the first instance?
-No 0.0 Number of land disputes in the largest business city in 2014:
+No 0.0 Number of land disputes in the largest business city in 2015: Equal access to property rights index (-2-0) -1.0 Do unmarried men and unmarried women have equal ownership rights to property?
+Yes 0.0 Do married men and married women have equal ownership rights to property?
+No 1.0